mosswg/dropout-dl/readme.md

---verbose                Display debug information while running --force-cookies          Interpret the next to arguments as authentication cookie and session cookie --series                 Interpret the url as a link to a series and download all episodes from all seasons --episode                Select an episode from the series to download --season                 Select a season from the series to download
+--verbose                Display debug information while running --force-cookies          Interpret the next to arguments as authentication cookie and session cookie --series                 Interpret the url as a link to a series and download all episodes from all seasons --season                 Interpret the url as a link to a season and download all episodes from all seasons
 ```
 By default, dropout-dl will download the episode in the format `<series>/S<season-num>E<episode-num><name>.mp4`